Beattystown, New Jersey

-Beattystown is an unincorporated community and census-designated place (CDP) located within Mansfield Township, in Warren County, in the U.S. state of New Jersey.
-As of the 2010 United States census, the CDP's population was 4,554.
+Beattystown is an unincorporated community and census-designated place (CDP) located within Mansfield Township, in Warren, in the U.S. state of New Jersey.
+As of the 2020 census, Beattystown had a population of 4,701.

 Beattystown has been listed as one of the 10 most endangered historic sites in New Jersey by Preservation New Jersey.

 Beattystown was named after George Beatty, who built a mill here c.
 1762.

 Geography

 According to the United States Census Bureau, Beattystown had a total area of 3.036 mi2, including 3.011 mi2 of land and 0.025 mi2 of water (0.81%).

 Demographics

+Incorrectly listed as Beatyestown in the 2000 U.S. census.